• English

 Hosni-Mubarak-askaladdin

-After the departure of Mubarak, the government in Egypt began an investigation into the allegations of corruption and other power abuses which allegedly took place during Mubarak’s reign.
+After the departure of Mubarak, the government in Egypt began an investigation into the allegations of corruption and other power abuses that allegedly took place during Mubarak’s reign.
 Finally, after many trials and thorough investigations in May of 2014, Mubarak was sentenced to three years imprisonment by an Egyptian court on the grounds of embezzling public funds, for which his sons were given four years imprisonment as well.

 Abdel Fattah Al-Sisi